score-p/scorep_jupyter_kernel_python/README.md

 Stops the marking process and writes the marked cells in a Python script.
 Additionally, a bash script will be created for setting the Score-P environment variables, Pyhton bindings arguments and executing the Python script.

 **Hints**:
-- Recording a cell containing `%%scorep_env` or `%%scorep_python_binding_arguments` will add the environment variables/Score-P Python bindings to the bash script.
+- Recording a cell containing `%%scorep_python_binding_arguments` will add the Score-P Python bindings parameters to the bash script.

 - Code of a cell which is not to be executed with Score-P (not inside the multicell mode and without `%%execute_with_scorep`) will be framed with `with scorep.instrumenter.disable()` in the Python script to prevent instrumentation.